Visual Instruction Pretraining for Domain-Specific Foundation Models: Analysis and Ablation Study

 \subsection{Impact of Language Model Size}

-This study investigates the influence of the Large Language Model's (LLM) capacity on ViTP's overall performance.
+This study investigates the influence of the LLM's capacity on ViTP's overall performance.
 As shown in Figure~\ref{fig:abl_llm}, as the LLM size increases, the downstream performance on the RSAR dataset steadily degrades.
 This phenomenon is analogous to the findings in Masked Autoencoders~\cite{mae} pretrain paradigm, which highlight the importance of a lightweight decoder.
-It indicates that for the challenging SAR modality, a more powerful LLM might compensate for suboptimal visual features extracted by the Vision Transformer (ViT).
+It indicates that for the challenging SAR modality, a more powerful LLM might compensate for suboptimal visual features extracted by the ViT.
 This could reduce the optimization pressure on the ViT, preventing it from learning the most effective modality-specific representations.